-The Law Enforcement Review Board (LERB) is an independent quasi-judicial body established under the Police Act (R.S.A.
-2000, Chapter P-17).
+The Law Enforcement Review Board is an independent and impartial body established under the Police Act.

 Appeal hearing bulletins